mathiasertl/django-ca/docs/source/quickstart/docker_compose.rst

    :caption: docker-compose.override.yml
    :context: quickstart-with-docker-compose

+In the above example, we already add

 This will work if you get your certificates using ``certbot`` or a similar client.
 If your private key in public key chain is named different, you can set ``NGINX_PRIVATE_KEY`` and ``NGINX_PUBLIC_KEY`` in your :file:`.env` file below.

+.. _quickstart-docker-compose-.env:

 Add ``.env`` file
 =================